 One final thing to keep in mind is build quality.
 Many of Samsung’s Galaxy Tabs and Apple’s iPads come with aluminum bodies, which can usually handle wear and tear.
 On the other hand, most cheaper tablets stick with plastic backs to save on weight and cost.

 See also: The best cheap Android tablets

 Still unsure what operating system to get, looking for more options, or other buying advice?
 Below we’ll discuss our favorite tablet choices and who they are for.
 Afterward, keep reading for questions/answers, a bit on the OS differences, and more.

 - The Apple iPad (10.2-inch, 2021) is the best tablet overall, with an A13 Bionic chip, excellent battery life, and excellent display.

-- The Apple iPad Air (10.9-inch, 2020) is the top premium iPad, offering an updated design that’s much closer to the iPad Pro.
+- The Apple iPad Air (10.9-inch, 2022) is the top premium iPad, offering an updated chip and design that’s closer to the iPad Pro.

 - The Apple iPad Mini (8.3-inch, 2021) is our favorite small tablet, thanks to its portable size and brand-new A15 Bionic chip.

 - The Amazon Fire HD 10 Plus packs plenty of screen real estate at a rock-bottom price.